RichLin56/Semantic-Segmentation/README.md

  1. Set the field "ACTIVATE" to "False" (recommended)
  2. Delete the not wanted augmentation/data_processing from the config.jsonc

-This repository was developed and used (from me) during my master thesis at [LfB](https://www.lfb.rwth-aachen.de/en/).

 ## To do:
 - [ ] TODOs in predict.py